Redocly/redocly-cli/docs/openapi-starter.md

 ### Just starting out with API docs?

-Use our `openapi.yaml` file to explore OpenAPI CLI.
+Use our `openapi.yaml` file to explore Redocly CLI.
 We suggest you [run some basic commands](quickstart.md) like `lint`, `bundle` and `split` to practice.

 ### Got your own API definition file?

 You can add your files straight into the `openapi` folder and use the existing sub-folders when splitting them up for easier maintenance (`split` command) and compiling them back into a single file (`bundle`) for publishing out.
 Be aware that the more definitions stored in the `openapi` folder, the more cluttered the sub-folders.
 But hey, if you like clutter then go for it!

 Prefer things more orderly?
 Create new root folders to store each definition.
-When you run the `split` command in OpenAPI CLI for a specified definition file, the sub-folders will automatically be created under the root and populated with the constituent parts of your main definition file.
+When you run the `split` command in Redocly CLI for a specified definition file, the sub-folders will automatically be created under the root and populated with the constituent parts of your main definition file.